-- The Statement – In South African law for a defamatory statement to be deemed to have been “published”, it must be communicated to at least one person other than the person defamed.
+- The Statement – In South African law, for a defamatory statement to be deemed to have been “published”, it must be communicated to at least one person other than the person defamed.
 The statement must be false, as truth of a statement is a complete defence.
-In addition, the statement must be of public benefit (a distinction is made between what is of public benefit, for example, the exposure of a public official using state resources for his own benefit, and what is interesting to the public with no benefit e.g., salacious gossip.
+In addition, the statement must be of public benefit (a distinction is made between what is of public benefit, for example, the exposure of a public official using state resources for his own benefit, and what is interesting to the public with no benefit (for example, salacious gossip).
 The statement should also be stated as a fact and not merely express an opinion.
-Depending on the facts however and the person who expressed an opinion, the opinion can be held to be a statement of fact.
+Depending on the facts, however, and the person who expressed an opinion, the opinion can be held to be a statement of fact;

 - Reference to the Plaintiff – the test for this is an objective one.
-In other words, would a right-thinking person understand the statement to be one which refers to the Plaintiff.
+In other words, would a right-thinking person understand the statement to be one which refers to the Plaintiff; and

 In balancing the rights, the court stated that while courts may order the removal of such posts, courts should not order Defendants to refrain from posting defamatory material in the future, as not all defamatory statements will be actionable.
 The Plaintiff’s attempt to obtain a final interdict prohibiting his wife from making future posts about him was unsuccessful as it was held that it would be too serious an infringement on the Constitutionally guaranteed right to freedom of expression.

 What may not be apparent to users of social media is that one does not need to be the originator of the defamatory posts.
 The action of sharing the post or even not distancing oneself when tagged on such a post will result in liability, as found by court in the Isparta v Richter case.
-In the latter case the first Defendant (the Plaintiff’s ex-husband) posted a series of defamatory statements about the Plaintiff, calling her a bad mother who allowed an improper relationship between her daughter and stepson.
-In all of his posts the 2nd Defendant was tagged, even though she did not comment she was found liable for R40 000 in damages jointly and severally with the husband who had posted.
+In the latter case, the first Defendant (the Plaintiff’s ex-husband) posted a series of defamatory statements about the Plaintiff, calling her a bad mother who allowed an improper relationship between her daughter and stepson.
+In all of his posts the second Defendant was tagged.
+Even though she did not comment, she was found liable for R40 000 in damages jointly and severally with the husband who had posted.
 It is decided law that anyone will be held liable and accountable for failing to distance themselves from any defamatory posts in which they may be tagged.